cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 when programmers bang their heads on the table because the code is correct but the robots not working properly~Jalerre

+## Declining

+The reason various teams develop the reputation of being a jerk.~Mrcope9

 ## Defense

+Something people complain there is too much of until there is a game without it.~The other Gabe

+## Defense

 A role typically given to robots who can't do much more than drive.
 2015 Revision Defense?
 What defense?~Insanity000

+## Defense

+A stategy used by robots that contribute nothing to the actual game being played.
+Rendered useless in 2015~Mrcope9

 ## Deodorant